- Start Date: 2020-08-10

 Because the

-request is informational, there's no need to do the transactional checks before matching against pending UTXO requests, and doing so upfront potentially notifies other tasks earlier.
+request is informational, there's no need to do the transactional checks before matching against pending UTXO requests, and doing so upfront can run expensive verification earlier than needed.

 - In